-In this section, we assume that the global symmetry acts in an on-site or ``quasi-on-site'' fashion on the underlying physical system, where quasi-on-site is a generalization of the notion of on-site that may include symmetries that act non-locally, such as anti-unitary, time-reversal, translation, rotation, and other spacetime symmetries.
-The on-site and quasi-on-site properties of symmetry actions are fundamental requirements for symmetry fractionalization, so we will define precisely what we mean when we use these terms.
+In this section, we assume that the global symmetry acts in an on-site or ``locality preserving'' fashion on the underlying physical system, where locality preserving action is a generalization of the notion of on-site action that may include symmetries that act non-locally, such as anti-unitary, time-reversal, translation, rotation, and other spacetime symmetries.
+The on-site and locality preserving properties of symmetry actions are fundamental requirements for symmetry fractionalization, so we will define precisely what we mean when we use these terms.
 We do not restrict the symmetry group $G$ to be discrete.

 In order to explain the above mathematical statement of symmetry fractionalization, we begin by examining the action of a unitary on-site symmetry on the physical Hilbert space of the underlying physical system and its microscopic Hamiltonian.
-We argue that the action of the global symmetry operator $R_\mb{g}$ on the physical states $\ket{\Psi_{\{a_j\}}}$, corresponding to the system with $n$ quasiparticles carrying topological charges $a_1, \dots, a_n$, respectively, can always be written as
+We argue that, for on-site symmetry, the action of the global symmetry operator $R_\mb{g}$ on the physical states $\ket{\Psi_{a_1 , \ldots , a_n }}$, corresponding to the system with $n$ quasiparticles carrying topological charges $a_1, \dots, a_n$, respectively, (which must collectively fuse to vacuum topological charge $0$,) can always be written as

-Here we have separated local unitary transformations $U_\mb{g}^{(j)}$ from the non-local unitary transformation $\rho_\mb{g}$ that acts as the symmetry action on the topological quantum numbers.
+Here, we have separated local unitary transformations $U_\mb{g}^{(j)}$ from the non-local unitary transformation $\rho_\mb{g}$ that acts as the symmetry action on the topological quantum numbers.